solliancenet/dp-203-v2/labs/10/README.md

     > **Please note**: If you see that any of these pipeline activities failed, that is OK.
 The activities within have a 2-minute timeout so they do not disrupt the queries run during this lab.

-### Reserve resources for specific workloads through workload isolation
+### Task 3: Reserve resources for specific workloads through workload isolation

 Workload isolation means resources are reserved, exclusively, for a workload group.
 Workload groups are containers for a set of requests and are the basis for how workload management, including workload isolation, is configured on a system.
 A simple workload management configuration can manage data loads and user queries.